kevinJ045/rew-docs/intellisense.md

 ## Rew's Intellisense Option
 By default, when creating a project with rew, it asks you if you want to use intellisense or not, which will create the necessary files by default.

-## The future of `Rew` and Intellisense
-So far, coffeescript has been using some crafty ways for type annotations which are the root of any intellisense but none seemed to work well.
-Type annotations are on [my](https://github.com/kevinj045) mind and i might try some ways to implement types into `rew`.